Global Dynamics of Granular Media Equations via Stochastic Order: Introduction

-where $\{B_t\}_{t\in\R}$ is a standard two-sided Brownian motion on $\R$, $\LL(X_t)$ is the law of the random variable $X_t$, $V:\R\to\R$ is a potential function, $W:\R\to\R$ is a local interaction, and $\xs:\R\to\R$ is a diffusion term.
 The category of McKean-Vlasov SDEs refers to a class of SDEs whose coefficients depend on laws of solutions.
 McKean \cite{McKean1966} introduced it as a generalization of It\^o's diffusion processes by considering a nonlinear version of Fokker-Planck equations.
-For \eqref{eq:mvsystem}, the corresponding Fokker-Planck partial differential equation (PDE) is given by
+Among McKean–Vlasov SDEs, one of the most important and widely studied classes with concrete applications is given by granular media models: